The Most Common Business Loan Fees: Extra Costs to Watch Out For

 Many of the fees above get folded into a loan’s annual percentage rate, or APR.
 So when you compare the APR on your loan financing options, you can easily see if you’re paying a lot of fees in addition to interest.

 For that reason, short-term business loans often have very high APRs, even if the interest rates themselves aren’t that high.
-It’s because you don’t get the cost of all the loan fees spread over many years—you have to pay the fees on short-term loans all in one year (or maybe a little more or less, depending on your loan term).
+That's because you don’t get the cost of all the loan fees spread over many years—you have to pay the fees on short-term loans all in one year (or maybe a little more or less, depending on your loan term).

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.